ciao-lang/ciao_playground/examples/factorial_peano_iso.md

 plus(s(X),Y,s(Z)) :- plus(X,Y,Z).
 ```

-Some facts to note about this version:
+Load the program (click on **?**) and note some facts about this version:
   - It is fully reversible!
 ```ciao_runnable
 ?- factorial(X,s(s(s(s(s(s(0))))))).
 ```
-  - But also inefficient...
+  - But also inefficient (try progressively increasing the input below):
 ```ciao_runnable
 ?- factorial(s(s(s(s(0)))),Y).
 ```